ahalyaaa11/classification-of-cat-and-dog-/README.md

-the image classification of the cats and dogs from a collection, using deep learning.
 ## 📄 Project Description

 This project implements a **Deep Learning-based Image Classification model** using a **Convolutional Neural Network (CNN)** built with **TensorFlow and Keras**.
 The goal of the model is to automatically classify images as either **cat 🐱 or dog 🐶**.